davesnx/yolomanifesto/README.md

 ### The Yolo Manifesto Website

-Welcome to the website where lives the content of the Yolo Manifesto, but actually all the content first is being _"discussed"_ here: https://docs.google.com/document/d/1sqhQI_b6ynPfIviY6QpqpQ_QNsAFPy9BIUV4EQ5j3ag/edit?usp=sharing
+Welcome to the repository where Yolo Manifesto's content lives.

-Feel free to comment something there or open an issue!
+Feel free to open an issue or change anything on a PR :+1:

 [![Build Status](https://travis-ci.org/davesnx/yolomanifesto.com.svg?branch=master)](https://travis-ci.org/davesnx/yolomanifesto.com)